Radial patient prep

 •2000 U heparin

-LEAVE the extra space in the syringe, will dilute/buffer with blood
+LEAVE the extra space in the syringe, will dilute/buffer with blood so it burns less

 DIAGNOSTIC RADIAL